yangasdumo/buhles-salon/README.md

 ------------------------ | ---------------
 `getStylist(phoneNumber)` 		 | Find all data for stylist by their phone number
-`findAllServices()` 		     |  Return all the services offered `makeBooking` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
+`findAllServices()` 		     |  Return all the services offered `makeBooking(clientId, serviceId, date, time)` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
 Only 2 bookings max for a serviceId in a given timeslot & date combination is allowed.
-Ensure a stylist can't be double booked for the the same date & time combination.
+Ensure a stylist is not double booked for the the same date & time combination.
 `findAllBookings(data)` |  Find all the bookings that were made for a given date `findClientBookings(clientId)`  |  Find all the bookings for a client - use clientId as lookup `findStylistsForTreatment(treatmentId)` | Find all the stylists that ever given this treatment, the booking table is central to this function.